 Individuals

-Due to the pervasive adoption of IoT devices, hackers could remotely infiltrate a system or device, leading to consequential physical harm.
+Because people widely use IoT devices today, hackers could remotely infiltrate a system or device, which can lead to physical harm.

-Take, for instance, the smart thermostat’s software; a hacker could introduce malicious code to manipulate temperatures to extreme and intolerable levels.
+Take an example of the smart thermostat’s software.
+A hacker could introduce malicious code to manipulate temperatures to extreme and intolerable levels.
 This shows the real-world threat posed to individuals through the compromise of IoT devices by malevolent actors.

-Earlier this year, a noteworthy event happened in Texas, emphasizing the risks associated with unauthorized access to smart thermostats.
-In this case, power companies in the state mistakenly increased temperatures on consumers’ thermostats through remote access granted unknowingly to users.
+In the year 2021, a noteworthy event happened in Texas, where power companies in the state increased temperatures on consumers’ thermostats through remote access.

-This occurrence coincided with an intense heatwave, leaving numerous consumers abruptly waking up sweating profusely.
-If the unintentional temperature increase of just four degrees resulted in significant discomfort for users, what would happen when remote access falls into the wrong hands?
+This occurrence resulted in an intense heatwave, and many people woke up drenched in sweat.
+Just imagine it, if the unintentional temperature increase of just four degrees resulted in significant discomfort for users, what would happen when remote access falls into the wrong hands?

 Infrastructure and Data

-Killware attacks also encompass large-scale and critical infrastructure, capable of disrupting entire cities or countries.
-A recent incident in Oldsmar perfectly illustrates this risk.
-Here, hackers attempted to compromise a local water treatment plant by increasing the levels of sodium hydroxide in the water supply to dangerous levels.
+Killware attacks also affect large-scale and critical infrastructure.
+In fact, it is capable of disrupting entire cities or countries.
+The Oldsmar incident is the perfect example of this, where hackers attempted to compromise a local water treatment plant by increasing the levels of sodium hydroxide in the water supply to dangerous levels.

-The incident emphasizes the importance of robust cybersecurity practices, as killware attacks persist and demand vigilant attention regardless of complexity.
+The incident shows the importance of robust cybersecurity practices, as killware attacks still exist, and you need to be extra careful.

 Healthcare